 And, wouldn’t you know it?
 Just when I was going without make-up I had a major cold sore breakout.
 Worse than it’s been for about 16 years, actually, even though I get them fairly regularly in the winter time.
 And the worst thing about my cold sores is that they are on my nose and not my mouth.
 I’ve had them since I was a little girl, and I always feel like they would somehow be more socially acceptable if they were on my lips like normal people.
 But no, they are on my nose, and when they are bad like they were this winter they are capable of completely overtaking my nose and I am extremely self-conscious about them.
-(When I first met The Maestro 16 years ago, I had a similar awful cold sore break out—another story for another day.)
+(When I first met my husband 16 years ago, I had a similar awful cold sore break out—another story for another day.)

 I embraced the fact that having ugly sores on my face would just help make this experiment all the more effective, and off I went to face the world without any make-up.
 I also didn’t bother with contact lenses during the experiment because, to be honest, the only reason I wear them is because I know I look better without glasses.
 They generally bug me after a few hours and I prefer to wear glasses from a comfort standpoint.
 But since my motto is always “beauty at the expense of comfort,” I endure.